TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ### The Catch with Template Blueprints

 Automation blueprints get a Create automation button on the Blueprints page.
 Template blueprints do not, and that is expected, not a fault.
 They become real entities through a short piece of YAML called `use_blueprint`, which takes a path and a set of inputs.
-Unlike Battery Sentinel, a scope is required: Entity Sentinel does not default to watching everything, since "every entity in the house" is thousands of them.
+Unlike Battery Sentinel, a scope is required: Entity Sentinel does not default to watching everything, since "every entity in the house" is hundreds.
 You tell it what is critical.

 ### What a Package Is, and How to Create One

-A package is a single YAML file holding a bundle of related configuration that Home Assistant folds in at startup.
+A package is a single YAML file holding a bundle of related configurations that Home Assistant folds in at startup.
 Packages are optional, but they keep related things together.

 If you have never used packages, switch them on once.
 In `configuration.yaml`, add the `packages:` line (under your existing `homeassistant:` section if you have one):